-Recognized sororities and fraternities at The College at Brockport are not allowed to rush, pledge, or initiate freshmen during the student’s first semester on campus.
+Recognized sororities and fraternities at SUNY Brockport are not allowed to rush, pledge, or initiate freshmen during the student’s first semester on campus.
 The reason for this rule is that students who are pledging are at risk for performing poorly in their classes.
 We want students to have at least one semester in which to adjust to the academic demands of college before becoming involved in fraternities and sororities, so we require the Greek organizations to defer rush until students’ second semester.

 As on other SUNY campuses, there are groups in Brockport that use Greek letters and are not recognized by the College.
 That means that these organizations have no affiliation with, or supervision by, the College; do not follow the rules that are set for Greek social organizations (including the deferred rush policy); and do not give the College the names of their members.
 They are loosely organized social groups that often use the Greek letters of legitimate organizations.
 Their use of these names is illegal because they are not formally affiliated with the national organizations.
 A student who joins an unrecognized group and pays dues to that group will not be a recognized member on any other campus nor have any of the alumni privileges that go with national membership.